ViewComponent/view_component/docs/guide/getting-started.md

 end
 ```

-_Note: It isn't possible to pass content to a component via a block in controllers.
+_Note: Content cannot be passed to a component via a block in controllers; use `with_content` instead.
 In versions of Rails < 6.1, rendering a ViewComponent from a controller doesn't include the layout._

 ### Rendering ViewComponents to strings inside controller actions